DianaHoefels/CoRoSeOf/README.md

 ## CoRoSeOf: An annotated Corpus of Romanian Sexist and Offensive Language

-CoRoSeOf (ISLRN ), a manually annotated corpus of Romanian sexist and offensive language, it includes 39245 tweets containing sexist (3924 samples) and offensive content (4310 samples).
+CoRoSeOf (ISLRN ), a manually annotated corpus of Romanian sexist and offensive language, it includes 39245 tweets containing 3924 sexist samples, and 4310 offensive samples.

 The file contains the tweet id, sampling technique, annotator id, annotator gender, majority vote labels, and final labels.
 To cite this dataset, use: TBA